Satisfactory Academic Progress

 Time Limit Policy

-Students pursuing an associate’s degree can no longer receive State Need Grant after the number of credits they have attempted equals 125% of the credits required for their degree.
+Students pursuing an associate’s degree can no longer receive state aid (State Need Grant, College Bound, Passport, etc.) after the number of credits they have attempted equals 125% of the credits required for their degree.
 For all other types of financial aid, students can no longer receive aid after the number of credits they have attempted equals 150% of the credits required for their degree.
-Students pursuing a second degree can no longer receive aid after they have attempted 112 credits, and are ineligible to receive State Need Grant if they are pursuing a second Associate degree within 5 years of receiving their first Associate Degree.
+Students pursuing a second degree can no longer receive aid after they have attempted 112 credits, and are ineligible to receive state aid if they are pursuing a second Associate degree within 5 years of receiving their first Associate Degree.

 Bachelor of Applied Science (B.A.S.) in Applied Management

-Students pursuing a bachelor's degree can no longer receive State Need Grant after the number of credits they have attempted equals 125% of the credits required for their degree, rounded down to the nearest whole credit.
+Students pursuing a bachelor's degree can no longer receive state aid after the number of credits they have attempted equals 125% of the credits required for their degree, rounded down to the nearest whole credit.
 For all other types of financial aid, students can no longer receive aid after the number of credits they have attempted equals 150% of the credits required for their degree, rounded down to the nearest whole credit.

 Transfer Credits From Other Colleges

 Credits transferred in from other institutions that apply towards your program of study will count toward your attempted credits.